How our partners have supported this project

 Bay of Plenty Regional Council has pledged $20 million.

-Opotiki District Council is working with partners including Bay of Plenty Regional Council, Whakatohea Maori Trust Board, the Ministry of Business, Innovation and Employment, and the Ministry for Primary Industries to finalise a business case for government funding for the harbour development.
+Opotiki District Council worked with partners including Bay of Plenty Regional Council, Whakatohea Maori Trust Board, the Ministry of Business, Innovation and Employment, and the Ministry for Primary Industries to finalise a business case for government funding for the harbour development.
+In May 2018, the government said it would not be funding the harbour project with a $145 million price tag.
+In December 2018, the government announced funding to progress an affordable plan for the harbour.
+Opotiki District Council is in the final stages of reshaping the business case for government funding.